evan-mick/GoRssSummarize/README.md

 - celebrities, royalty
     - taylor swift, kim kardashian, drake, kanye (ye), britney spears, elon musk, mark zuckerberg
+    - King Charles, Prince, Queen, Buckingham Palace, Title Depriority (-50, if in title)
+- photo, video
+- so we're not summarizing non-articles

-    - King Charles, Prince, Queen, Buckingham Palace, I don't care, I don't want to hear about them.
+I don't care, I don't want to hear about them.

 If a word is in the title, then it gets 10x the points (either positive or negative)